hydro-dev/HydroJudge/README.md

 ## Copyright and License

-Copyright (c) 2020 Vijos Dev Team.
+Copyright (c) 2020 Hydro Dev Team.
 All rights reserved.

 License: GPL-3.0-only